Library Board of Trustees

 What is the Derby Public Library Board?

-How do people get on the Library Board?
+How does someone get on the library board?

-The first step is the completion of an application that can be obtained at the Derby City Hall.
-After review of the applications, the Mayor appoints a candidate who is then confirmed by the Derby City Council.
-Each Board member is eligible to serve two 4-year terms and must live within Derby city limits.
+The first step is completion of an application that can be picked up at Derby City Hall.
+After review of the applications, the mayor appoints a candidate who is then confirmed by the Derby City Council.
+Each member of the board of trustees is eligible to serve two four-year terms and must live within the Derby city limits.

-The Library Board meets on the fourth Wednesday of every month at 6:30 p.m. in the Library, except during the months of November and December.
-To avoid conflicts with the holiday season the Board meets on the 3rd Wednesday evening for those two months.
-Regular meetings are open to the public.
+The library board meets at 6:30 p.m. on the fourth Wednesday of each month in the Frank Fanning Conference Room in the library, except in November and December.
+To avoid conflicts with the holiday season, the meetings in November and December are held on the third Wednesday of the month.
+Regular board meetings are open to the public.

-The Library Board members are community representatives and welcome your comments and suggestions for the Derby Public Library.
+The members of the Library Board of Trustees are representatives of our community, and welcome your comments and suggestions for the library.